 Ingredients

-- Set up a steamer.
-You could just boil the cauliflower, but steaming does a better job of retaining flavor and nutrients.
-I use a steam basket in a large saucepan with the cover on top.
+- I use a steam backet in a large saucepan with the cover on top.
 Just fill the saucepan with water below the steamer level and set to a low to medium heat.
 You can also use a rice steamer, bamboo steamer, or other steaming setup you may have.
 The only requirement is that the water should not touch the food.

-- Cool the cauliflower for a bit and then place it in a blender with butter (or oil).
+- Cool the cauliflower for a bit and then place it in a food processor or blender with butter (or oil).
 I sometimes add a few tablespoons of water (or you can add your favorite milk) to make it easier to blend).
-Finally, add salt and pepper (and cheese if you want to).

-- Blend until it is the consistency you prefer.
+- Pulse until it is the consistency you prefer.
 Use a slow speed for lumpy mashed, and a high speed for creamy mashed.
+Add salt and pepper to taste.

 I love Mashed Cauliflower.
 I was so happy to discover this once I started my low-starch diet.
 I first used it as part of a Shephards Pie substitution, though I use a little more butter.
 I think it tastes very close to the real thing.